-This scheme does not alter the parents' right to appeal\.
-Any parent whose child is refused a school place for which they have applied that is ranked higher than their final offer, has the right to an independent appeal.
-Lower ranked applications will be withdrawn.
+This scheme does not alter the parents' right to appeal.
+Any parent, whose child is refused a school place for which they have applied that is ranked higher than their final offer, has the right to an independent appeal.
 The right to appeal also applies at times other than the normal times of entry to school (e.g. when families move into an area during the year), and in respect of admissions at other than the normal age (such as a year early or a year late for transfer from infant to junior school).
 Parents who have missed the normal deadlines for applying for admission, or who have had an offer of a place withdrawn also have a right to appeal if they are refused a place.